gowachin/matreex/vignettes/matreex.md

 ## Recruitment delay

-We can modify a species to add more delay for recruitment of new individuals.
-By default, the recruitment is a given number of new individual.
+New trees are recruited at $L$ (90mm).
+Trees takes however several years to grow from seed to the minimum size $L$.
+To represents the time lag for a tree to recruit up to $L$, we can modify a species by adding a delay for recruitment of new individuals.
+By default, the recruitment is a given number of new individuals.
 This number is split in half and adds to the first two class of size distribution.
-Adding delay expand the mesh on the lower size side, where the recruitment will be added.
-The new recruit will age from one class to another until they enter the “real” IPM.
+Adding delay expand the IPM with n_delay age based classes to represent the year its takes (here 5 years) to grow up to $L$.
+The new recruit will age from one age class to another until they enter the size-based IPM.

 ``` r
 n_delay <- 5